Trump rape accuser set for her day in court

 "Carroll may decide that she cares more about airing her story publicly than any monetary settlement can buy," she added.

-Trump is not required to testify in person.
-His lawyers have asked that jurors be instructed if he skips the trial altogether.
-Carroll plans to appear every day.
+Trump is not required to defend himself in person, and will decide during the trial whether to attend, his lawyer Joe Tacopina said in a letter on Thursday.
+Carroll plans to attend every day.

 Roberta Kaplan, a lawyer for Carroll, declined to comment for this article.
 She is unrelated to the judge.
 Trump's lawyers were not available for comment.